Longitudinal Network Models and Permutation-Uniform Markov Chains: Markov Chains of Graphs

 \begin{proof}[Proof sketch.] \Cref{eq:p-uniform-equiv-rel-f-const} and $\sim$'s invariance under $\perm^{-1}$ together imply \cref{eq:p-uniform-equiv-rel-g-const}; \cref{eq:p-uniform-equiv-rel-g-const} and $\sim$'s invariance under $\perm$ together imply \cref{eq:p-uniform-equiv-rel-f-const}.
-If there is an $\vec{a} \in \Graphs{n}{t}$ for which $\vec{b} \sim \vec{c} \implies P(\vec{a}, \vec{b}) = P(\vec{a}, \vec{c})$, then $\sim$'s invariance under both $\perm$ and $\perm^{-1}$ implies \cref{eq:p-uniform-equiv-rel-f-const} holds. \end{proof}
+If there is an $\vec{a} \in \Graphs[t]{n}$ for which $\vec{b} \sim \vec{c} \implies P(\vec{a}, \vec{b}) = P(\vec{a}, \vec{c})$, then $\sim$'s invariance under both $\perm$ and $\perm^{-1}$ implies \cref{eq:p-uniform-equiv-rel-f-const} holds. \end{proof}

-One permutation set $\perm$ preserving isomorphism classes has $\perm_{\vec{a}} \vec{b} = \overline{\vec{b}}$ for all $\vec{a}, \vec{b} \in \Graphs{n}{t}$.
+One permutation set $\perm$ preserving isomorphism classes is the multigraph-complement operation $\vec{b} \mapsto \overline{\vec{b}}$.
+That is, $\sim$ is invariant under $\perm$ when $\perm_{\vec{a}} \vec{b} = \overline{\vec{b}}$ for all $\vec{a}, \vec{b} \in \Graphs[t]{n}$.
 Finitely exchangeable distributions include any in exponential families for which the carrier measure and the sufficient statistic are finitely exchangeable.
 Edge counts (\cref{ex:ergm}) are constant on isomorphism classes.
 Degree sequence (\cref{ex:beta-model}) is not constant on isomorphism classes, but degree distribution, a contingency table of degree counts \autocite[\S~5]{lauritzen-graphical-exch}, the degree sequence after sorting, or any other of unlabeled subgraphs are.